-Additional services such as transfer to/from and bike rental, shall be quoted upon request.
+Additional services such as bike rental shall be quoted upon request.

 The ride is hosted by an english speaking local expert (bike host) from our group: he is not a licenced tour guide but a volunteer, fine connoisseur of the places, culture and oenogastronomy.
-He will pay his expenses like any other but it would be nice to split his bills (lunch) amongst the participants.
-If you enjoyed the tour you can tip him at the end.
+If you enjoyed the ride, you are welcome to leave him a gratuity